kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

-# Creating Services
+# Creating Services in ASP.NET Core

 In this session, we'll learn how to build and use the Services Pattern to abstract away the use of `HowDataContext` from the pages.
-We will also implement the Specification Pattern for composing different specifications to query results from Entity Framework Core.

 We will build two services, `ProductService` for managing Products, and `AzureStorageService` for saving images to Azure Storage.
 All pages will interact with the `ProductService` which will consume the `AzureStorageService` for saving product images.

-Concepts focused in this sesssion:
+Concepts for this sesssion:

 - Interface based programming